NicoloAkaCat/Flutter-countdown/README.md

-# Flutter countdown not working precisely
+# Flutter countdown

-some description
+This countdown doesn't work precisely beacause I calculated time as if all months last 30 days.

+( Lightfall is a DLC for the videogame Destiny, the date set is purely casual )